 Volume of packaging

-Antiseptics are packaged in small volume than disinfectants such as Boots Antiseptic Cream 35g, Betadine Ointment 25g.
+Antiseptics are packaged in small volumes than disinfectants such as Boots Antiseptic Cream 35g, and Betadine Ointment 25g.

-On the other hand, disinfectants are packaged in large volume than antiseptics.
+On the other hand, disinfectants are packaged in large volumes than antiseptics.
 Do you know what the difference between packing and packaging is?

 Pharmaceutical Dosage form